 The Pennsylvania Election Code allows voters to request and cast an absentee or mailin ballot over the counter in advance of Election Day.
-After ballots are finalized by a county, voters may apply at a County Election Office (CEO) during established business hours to receive and cast a mail-in or absentee ballot in person while the voter is in the office.
+After ballots are finalized by a county, voters may apply at their county election office (CEO) during established business hours to receive and cast a mail-in or absentee ballot in person while the voter is in the office.

-Voters may also apply for or update a voter registration in-person at a CEO.
-If a voter submits a voter registration application and an absentee or mail-in ballot request separately, the county should process the voter registration application first.
-A voter who wishes to register and vote by mail-in ballot may also decide to submit the combined Voter Registration Application and Mail-in Ballot Request form in-person at a CEO.
+Voters may also apply for or update their voter registration in person at a CEO.
+If a voter submits their voter registration application and their absentee or mail-in ballot request separately, the county should process the voter registration application first.
+A voter who wishes to register to vote and request a mail-in ballot may also decide to submit the combined Voter Registration Application and Mail-in Ballot Request Form in person at a CEO.
 Please refer to the Mail-in Options on Paper Voter Registration Applications Job Aid for details on how to process this combined form in SURE.

 Once the voter is determined to be qualified and the application for an absentee or mailin ballot is approved, the county board of elections must promptly present the voter with the voter's mail-in or absentee ballot.
-Under Section 1305 of the Election Code, 25 P.S. § 3146.5, a county board of elections may not deny the eligible voter's request to have the ballot presented to the voter while the voter is at the office unless there is a bona fide objection to the absentee or mail-in ballot application.
+Under Section 1305 of the Election Code, 25 P.S. § 3146.5, a county board of elections may not deny the eligible voter's request to have the ballot presented to the voter while the voter is in the CEO unless there is a bona fide objection to the absentee or mail-in ballot application.
 Voters still need to provide proof of identification (as defined in the Election Code) to be verified by county boards of elections to vote an absentee or mail-in ballot.
-Proof of identification for civilian absentee and mail-in voting include a valid driver's license number, the last four digits of the voter's social security number or other valid photo identification listed in Section 102 of the Election Code, 25 P.S.
+Proof of identification for civilian absentee and mail-in voting include a valid driver's license number, the last four digits of the voter's Social Security number or other valid photo identification listed in Section 102 of the Election Code, 25 P.S.
 2602(z.5)(3).

 Voters who receive a mail-in or absentee ballot in person must be provided an opportunity to privately and secretly mark their ballot.
-Note: The marking of the ballot in secret does not have to take place in the election offices.
+Note: The marking of the ballot in secret does not have to take place in the CEO.
 It can be provided in a nearby location.